 He threw a canny gaze over the other inhabitants.
 Opposite him, languishing against the wall, stood a incongruously well dressed young man, with a mischievous glint to his eye.

 “So.
 What did you do?”, said Virt.

 A regular sight at various levels of social fluffery, Virt “Tempts-the-Virtuous” was also depressingly well aquainted with the hospitality of the Watch.
-Sadly, par for the course for any self respecting conman, and Virt was undoubtedly one of those.
+Par for the course for any self respecting conman—and Virt was certainly one of those.

 “A lot of drinking.
 My head is killing”, said a voice at floor level.

-The two inmates turned their attention to the speaker, another of the five inhabitants of the room.
-A tall man, with a number of cuts and bruises visible on his face, Drake had no personal experience of imprisonment, but years in the military meant he knew a cell when he saw one.
+The two inmates turned their attention to the speaker, another inhabitant of the room.
+Drake was a tall man, with a number of cuts and bruises visible on his face.
+He had no personal experience of imprisonment, but his years in the military meant he knew a cell when he saw one.